 John 14:1 "Let not your heart be troubled; you believe in God, believe also in Me."

-To further assure them, in verse 6, He says, "I am the way, the truth, and the life: no man comes unto the Father but by me."
+To further assure them, in verse 6, He says, "I am the way, the truth, and the life.
+No one comes to the Father except through Me."
 He is beginning to emphasize a relationship—the relationship He has with the Father.
 His relationship with the Father is important regarding the Trinity.
 Why?
 Because nowhere in the Bible does it show a third person in some supposed triune Godhead that has a similar relationship—the kind that Jesus has—between the Father and the supposed third person.
 In addition to that, the Bible shows no relationship between Jesus and a supposed third person in a Trinity, either as a brother or a fellow member of a Godhead.
 This relationship thing was mystifying to Philip, and he asked the following question:

 John 14:8 Philip said to Him, "Lord, show us the Father, and it is sufficient for us."